 CBDV is another non-psychoactive cannabinoid found within medical cannabis that the company is conducting trials as well.
 GW Pharma could potentially develop a drug from the compound to treat autism and epilepsy.

 GW Pharma shares jumped 11 per cent the following two days after it posted its record Epidiolex sales on Aug.
 6. Although those gains have been more than wiped out since then, the stock has climbed over 50 per cent year to date.

-GW Pharma shares are currently priced at US$147.35.
-Morgan Stanley analyst David Lebowitz has a price target on GW Pharma shares of US$238 and keeps an overweight rating on the stock.
+GW Pharma stock is currently priced at US$147.35.
+Morgan Stanley analyst David Lebowitz has a price target on the company’s share price of US$238 and keeps an overweight rating on the stock.
 Lebowitz raised his 2019 Epidiolex sales estimate to US$291 million from US$165 million as he expects adult patients to come online and physicians to increase doses as they become more comfortable administering the drug.